bovulpes/tuto-qc/README.md

 docker exec -it --user $USER -w $QCTUTO_HOME qctuto /bin/bash
 ```

+Note: if you get the error about missing option "-w", make sure that the API version of your docker installation is >= 1.35 by checking the output of the command "docker version".
+If it is not the case, update you docker to a higher version.

 You can repeat the command in another terminal and open another session inside
 the container.